QuantEcon/lecture-source-jl/README.md

 ```

 4. Assuming you installed anaconda in your home directory then,
-- Within your home directory modify the `.bashrc`
+- Within your home directory modify the `.bashrc` (with VS Code, you can edit directly after connecting to WSL)
-  - Use VSCode Remote on Windows or
-  - `edit .bashrc`.
-This opens Vim.
-Go to the bottom of the file, and type `i` to enter insert mode.
 - Add something like the following:

 ```bash